EliaGeretto/sdb_afl/README.md

 <b><h2>Instructions for correct running</h2></b>

-<p>Initially, in a Linux terminal from inside the directory the command "make" should
-be run.
-If all the required libraries are installed the sdb project, placed in the sdb directory, will be compiled with afl-gcc in 32 bits, with a limit of 800MB RAM and with ASAN instrumentation.
-The successful output of the make is the compiled sdb software with name sdb_asan.

 <p>For a fast reproduction of our work, three scripts were built.
 Each of the three
 scripts is responsible for a different operation.
-First, the fuzzing.sh should be run and the fuzzing will be started.
+First, the fuzzing.sh should be run.
+If all the required libraries are installed the sdb project, placed in the sdb directory, will be compiled with afl-gcc in 32 bits, with a limit of 800MB RAM and with ASAN instrumentation.Then the fuzzing will be started.
 As a test case the afl will choose the file inside the test directory.
 <i><b>NOTE:</b> afl may ask you to run some extra commands before starting the fuzzing.
 Just follow afl's instructions.</i>
 <p>When the fuzzing process is terminated (it is suggested after at least 1 cycle)